How a car’s air filter works

 But it has to be clean air.
 It’s sucked deep into the combustion chamber of your engine, so it has to be free of debris.
 If not, that debris will damage your engine, usually irreparably.

 Of course, the car makers have thought of this, which is why you’ll be confronted by a big black plastic box under the bonnet of every car.
-In this box sits the air filter, which collects all the dust, dirt and grim lingering in the atmosphere, stopping to from playing havoc with your engine’s internals.
+In this box sits the air filter, which collects all the dust, dirt and grit lingering in the atmosphere, stopping it from playing havoc with your engine’s internals.
 But how long do these filters last?

 In theory, you could leave the same air filter in your car for years.
-It’s never going stop blocking the dirt and grim.
-Simply by being there, it’s doing something.
 However, if you do leave it too long, you’re going to find the filter gets so clogged it doesn’t let enough air through.
 As such, you really should change your air filter once a year at a minimum.

 Changing it is easy and cheap, with most filters being about $20, while the costliest ones can about $40.
 You normally have to contend with nothing more than a few spring clips, take the old one out, put the new one in, job done.
 It’s that simple.